Myers-Briggs Compatibility: Interpreting Relationships

 INTP In Relationships:

-Thinkers spend a lot of time in their own head.
+Thinkers spend a lot of time in their own heads.
 If you fall under this personality type, get out of your head and consider the people around you.
 Take into account their problems, their worries, and their emotions.
 For any relationship to work, you need to meet the emotional needs of your partner, whether that is for support, discussion, or decisions.

 ENTJ: The Commander

 The Commander leads naturally, taking charge of most situations.
 They like to push their limits and overcome challenges.

 If you are The Commander personality type, you may be too much of a perfectionist - to the point that it is controlling.
 You see it as a way to improve, while the other person feels attacked and judged.

 Try to spin it with something positive, or start with an offer for support.
 Often, people don’t like being controlled and told what to do all the time.
 If someone doesn’t ask for your advice, they may not want it.
 Wait for them to ask, or ask them before proceeding.

 Since you’re a high-powered and driven personality, you need someone that is easy-going and doesn’t stress the small stuff.
 INFPs and INTPs fit this description and may be the match in heaven you’ve been waiting for!